What makes electric cars better for the environment than conventional cars?

 - £2,500 - £4,500 grants available for hybrid / EVs

 - 20% grants available (up to £8000 maximum) for vans

 - Up to £20,000 grants available for vehicles over 3.5 tonne weight

 Infrastructure - Where are the Charging Points ?

 What difference does the country you live in make?

-Countries that generate electricity from predominantly renewable energy ( e.g. Paraguay, Iceland etc), - charging EVs from the mains will have a much lower carbon footprint.
+Countries that generate electricity from predominantly renewable energy (e.g. Paraguay, Iceland etc), charging EVs from the mains will have a much lower carbon footprint.

-However for countries which have high usage of coal in generating their electricity, the carbon emissions from using electric cars are much higher, and in some gases actually exceed that of petrol and diesel vehicles.
+However for countries which have high usage of coal in generating their electricity, the carbon emissions from using electric cars are much higher, and in some cases actually exceed that of petrol and diesel vehicles.

 What about end life emissions?

 As technology progresses, EV batteries will last longer and may have a second life as domestic storage batteries, so reducing the overall environmental impact.